lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

 	<div class="container">

-Inside '<div class="container">', proceed to create a row.
+Inside this container, proceed to create a row.
 Inside this row, instructions are provided for the webpage's user interface.

     <div class="row">